AdobeDocs/commerce-admin.en/help/content-design/content-staging.md

    >[!NOTE]
    >
-   >If campaign is linked to more than 1 entity, it can be edited from the [Content Staging Dashboard](content-staging-dashboard.md) only.
+   >If a campaign is linked to more than 1 entity, it can be edited from the [Content Staging Dashboard](content-staging-dashboard.md) only.

    >[!NOTE]
    >